 At the same time it has become clear that the only form of communication that we have at our disposal that the administration will hear is action itself.
 So the deferral of action is a kind of silencing.
 And if talk substitutes for or defers action, it has to be understood in those terms.
-That is the most basic code of this particular situation, and I think it can be distilled down to this first axiom: Every offer before.
-Every Regents' meeting invites you to speak.
-Every Chancellor, every Commission.
-The evidence, and there is a huge amount of evidence, tells us that among the possible outcomes when people speak at these invited events, the least likely outcome is a reversal of fee hikes, layoffs, privatization.
-This outcome is considerably less likely than getting arrested or tazered, a conclusion based on actual evidence.
-And of course the more likely outcome still, by far, is that you will be condescendingly ignored.
+That is the most basic code of this particular situation, and I think it can be distilled down to this first axiom: Every offer of dialogue and discussion from the administration is a strategy for silencing us, and should be recognized as such.